TheVilleOrg/phpbb-groupsub/README.md

 * **Important: Only official release versions validated by the phpBB Extensions Team should be installed on a live forum.
 Pre-release (beta, RC) versions downloaded from this repository are only to be used for testing on offline/development forums and are not officially supported.**
 * Report bugs and other issues to our [Issue Tracker](https://github.com/stevotvr/phpbb-groupsub/issues).
+* Support requests should be posted and discussed in the [Group Subscription topic at phpBB.com](https://www.phpbb.com/customise/db/extension/groupsub/support).

+## Translations

+* Translations should be posted to the [Group Subscription topic at phpBB.com](https://www.phpbb.com/customise/db/extension/groupsub/support/topic/207181).

 ## License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)